shaloo/web3-user-personas/docs/personas/persona-6-influencer.md

     - Engages with followers across platforms via DMs, comments, AMAs
     - Promotes projects, events and shapes early awareness with attention grabbing OG tactics
     - Shapes market sentiment with high frequency posts, active community involvement

+- ## Tech Affinity

+    Tech affinity section lists specific technologies, features, and solutions that are of interest to the Crypto Influencer persona.

+    - Leveraging the growing use of AI in influencer marketing for influencer identification and campaign optimization
+    - Predictive analytics to forecast campaign performance
+    - Streamlined and automated brand-influencer communication
+    - Audience sentiment analysis
+    - Affinity for decentralized tools that enhance authenticity, monetization, and community control
+    - Blockchain-based reputation systems
+    - Token gating / NFT membership tools for building communities
+    - Transparency / verification tools that show authenticity, prevent fake follower issues

 - ## Pain Points